zaxymelkt/jjk/content/People/Players/Fujiwara Hoshikakushi.md

 ### Incident

 If Hoshikakushi stopped at minor bouts, he may have ended up never a part of [[Kyoto Metropolitan Curse Technical College|Jujutsu High in Kyoto]].
 Fortunately or unfortunately, he didn’t stop at a mere beating after years of dealing with both his home and school life.
-A boy named [[Yuo Hatetsu]] found himself to be the first victim of [[Innate Technique#Shrine|Shrine]], him lacking the ability to see cursed energy, the injuries inflicted appeared as if a divine force invoked them.
+A boy named [[Yuo Hatetsu]] found himself to be the first victim of [[Shrine]], him lacking the ability to see cursed energy, the injuries inflicted appeared as if a divine force invoked them.
 While the school couldn’t prove the incident that mutilated Yuo and his friends was caused by Hoshikakushi, he was still expelled.

 His difficulties would pile on, his father alerting him to the death of his two [[Fujiwara Yoshitsune]] and [[Fujiwara Tadahiro]], his older brothers along with the comatose status of his [[Fujiwara Sadako|older sister]].
 This pushed him further down the spiral of protection, his feelings stronger than ever.
 Perhaps if his siblings never died, he would have taken his execution over enrolment.